Access 5

-The project was terminated on February 28, 2006 after a reorganization of NASA's research program.
+The project was terminated on February 28, 2006 after a reorganization of NASA's research programs to focus on returning man kind to the Moon.
 The cancellation of the program led members of the UAV National Industry Team (UNITE) alliance, which includes Boeing, General Atomics, Lockheed Martin, Northrop Grumman, AeroVironment, and Aurora Flight Sciences to advocate for a new national plan in testimony before the United States Congress.